SUMMARY OF 2018 INFANT DEATH STATISTICS

 INFANT MORTALITY: For every 1,000 Michigan live births, almost seven infants die before reaching their first birthday.
-In 2014, 773 infants under the age of one year died, resulting in an infant mortality rate of 6.8 per 1,000 live births.
+In 2018, 723 infants under the age of one year died, resulting in an infant mortality rate of 6.6 per 1,000 live births.
 Michigan experienced a significant decline in infant mortality during the early 1990s; but during the 2000s the infant mortality rates remained around 7.9 deaths per 1,000 births.
-The 2014 rate indicates a drop of the mortality rates to about 7.0 since 2010, from the 7.9 average in the previous decade.
-(See Number of Infant Deaths, Live Births and Infant Death Rates for Michigan Residents, 1970-2013.)
+The 2018 rate indicates a drop of the mortality rates to an average of 6.8 since 2010, from the 7.9 average in the previous decade.
+The total number of Michigan infants who died between 2010-2018 was 6,924.
+(See Number of Infant Deaths, Live Births and Infant Death Rates for Michigan Residents, 1970-2018.)

-Both the white and black infant mortality rates remained about the same in recent years, with a persistant racial disparity of about 2.3 black deaths for every 1 white death.
+Both the white and black infant mortality rates remained about the same in recent years, with a persistant racial disparity in which African American mother's experienced 3 times the risk of an infant death compared to white mothers.
 In 2005, the white infant death rate was 5.5, and was comparable to the previous ten-year 1996-2005 average of 6.0 deaths per 1,000 white births.
 The black infant death rate was 17.9 in 2005, and was also comparable to the previous decade average of 17.6 deaths per 1,000 black births.
-In 2014 the white infant mortality rate was 5.3 per 1,000 live births while the black rate was 13.4 per 1,000 live births.
-Between 2005-2014 the white infant mortality rate has remained about the same, while the black rate has declined by 25% due to a reduction of infant deaths since 2005.
+In 2018 the white infant mortality rate was 4.5 per 1,000 live births while the black rate was 15.1 per 1,000 live births.
+Between 2006-2018 the white infant mortality rate has declined slightly, while the black rate has declined by 25% due to a reduction of infant deaths since 2005.
 The decline in the Michigan infant mortality rate is largely due to a reduction in black infant deaths.
-(See Number of Infant Deaths, Live Births and Infant Death Rates by Race for Michigan Residents, 1970-2013.)
+(See Number of Infant Deaths, Live Births and Infant Death Rates by Race for Michigan Residents, 1970-2018.)

-CHARACTERISTICS OF MOTHER: Infant death rates were the lowest for mothers aged 30-39 years old and highest for mothers 40 and older.
+CHARACTERISTICS OF MOTHER: Infant death rates were the lowest for mothers aged 30-39 years old and highest for mothers aged under 20 years old.
 Unmarried mothers had infant mortality rates over twice those of married mothers.
 Women receiving inadequate prenatal care experienced infant mortality rates three times as high as those women receiving adequate prenatal care.
-Mothers exposed to secondhand smoking while pregnant had an infant death rate of 9.8 per 1,000 live births compared to a rate of 5.8 for mothers who were not exposed to secondhand smoking during pregnancy.
-(See Number of Infant Deaths, Live Births and Infant Death Rates by Selected Characteristics of Newborn and of Mother for Michigan Residents, 2013.)
+Mothers exposed to secondhand smoking while pregnant had an infant death rate of 8.3 per 1,000 live births compared to a rate of 5.9 for mothers who were not exposed to secondhand smoking during pregnancy.
+(See Number of Infant Deaths, Live Births and Infant Death Rates by Selected Characteristics of Newborn and of Mother for Michigan Residents, 2018.)

 Questions regarding Infant Death Statistics should be directed to: